liorfranko/revisioned-configmaps/index.md

 To solve it we created a job that runs as part of every Canary deployment.
 That Job gets the nameps of the revisioned configmaps that were created as part of this deployment and the job attach each configmap to the latest replicaset using ownerReferance.
 Attaching the configmaps to the replicaSets, allowed us to utilized the same cleanup process Kubernetes perform for replicaSets on our configmaps.
-- While providing this solution, we used Kubernetes version 1.20, in that version the `ttlSecondsAfterFinished` is not supported.
-So we created a cronjob that performs the cleanups of the above jobs.